Diagram-as-code tools only inch towards the visibility we need

 • AI-assisted suggestions and modifications?

-• Real-time multiplayer collaboration on a shared canvas?
+• Real-time multi-player collaboration on a shared canvas?

 • That the tool is actually connected to your live system, dynamically updating as your software evolves?